jantozor/CSiAPIExamples/README.md

 1. Open an issue.
 2. Contact CSiAmerica Support: soporte@csicaribe.com.

+By ensuring that both **CSi Software** and the required development tools are installed, you will be able to use the provided examples effectively.

 Feel free to adjust the structure and content to suit the specifics of your API implementation.
 Let me know if you'd like assistance with any particular section!